Pumpkin Risotto (Instant Pot Method)

 • 3/4 cup Parmesan cheese (or more to taste)

-• 2 cup fresh baby spinach, roughly chopped (optional)
+• 2 cups fresh baby spinach, roughly chopped (optional)

 Instructions

-• SAUTE VEGETABLES/AROMATICS: Press SAUTE on Instant Pot or Pressure Cooker.
-Once heated, add oil and onions.
-You can also 1/3 of diced pumpkin at this point if you like.
-Saute for 4-5 minutes, stirring occasionally.
+• SAUTÉ VEGETABLES/AROMATICS: Press the SAUTÉ function button.
+When indicator button says 'hot', add onions and oil.
+You can also add 1/3 of the diced pumpkin at this point if you like (Note 1).
+Sauté for 4-5 minutes, stirring occasionally.
 Add garlic, salt, pepper, thyme and curry powder.
-Stir for 1 more minute.
-Add rice and stir for 2 minutes to toast (it will stay white).
-Add white wine and stir until completely evaporated - 1 minute.
+Stir for 1 minute.
+Add rice and stir for 2 minutes to toast it (rice will stay white).
+Add white wine and stir until completely evaporated – 1 minute.

 • FINISH RISOTTO: Stir risotto.
 It will be loose at first.
 Stir in butter and Parmesan and spinach if using.
 Stir until spinach is wilted (30 seconds).
 If too thick, add more broth or water if needed.
 Taste and adjust seasonings (e.g. add another 1/2 teaspoon salt if needed, more thyme, curry, etc).
 Transfer to serving bowl and serve immediately topped with additional Parmesan if desired.